TIBCOSoftware/snappy-on-k8s/charts/zeppelin-spark-umbrella/README.md

   ```
   helm dep up zeppelin-spark-umbrella
   ```
-  The above command will being in dependent subcharts in the charts directory.
+  The above command will bring in dependent subcharts in the charts directory.
 For example:

   ```
   $ ls zeppelin-spark-umbrella/charts/